Art and Design

 At A Level, pupils follow the Edexcel course.
 This begins with a trip to Brighton and the South Downs, and the chance to work with an artist in person.
 Girls then experience a carousel of four disciplines, painting and drawing, textiles, ceramics, and printmaking, before choosing their specialism.
 During the course they experiment and refine their technique, research different artists, and develop their own project work.
 There is a focus on independent work, and the girls document all their preparatory work in sketchbooks, before embarking on their final pieces.

 Photography A Level follows the Edexcel course.
 It begins with the department’s trip to London, where the girls visit galleries and begin taking photographs as part of their project work.
 This is followed by studio workshops in digital and dark room techniques.
 The girls build on their understanding of photographic technologies and techniques, and then develop their own independent project.

 Beyond the classroom

 The girls are taken on regular trips to museums and galleries, and have the opportunity to work with practising artists, both here at school and on our annual residential trip to Brighton.
 They also attend artists’ talks, and life drawing takes place at school once a fortnight for senior girls.

 Pupils’ work is exhibited around the school throughout the year, and the department also stages a major exhibition on Open Day.
-Girls enter their work for the Windsor School Festival and the Saatchi Art Prize.
+Girls enter their work for competitions such as the Windsor School Festival and the Saatchi Art Prize.
 The girls also host pupils from St Francis Primary School for an art day once a year.